 Director of Government Relations

-Petra Smeltzer manages all state and federal level outreach and advocacy on behalf of the private water service industry.
+Petra Smeltzer manages all federal level outreach and advocacy on behalf of the private water service industry.

 Petra comes to NAWC with broad-based experience in government affairs having worked on the regulatory and legislative fronts at both the federal and state levels.
 She is skilled in the areas of lobbying, strategic planning, policy management, coalition building and developing strategic alliances.
 She has a strong background working for trade associations and has represented state government, oil and gas, electricity, electric manufacturing – and now, water.